Basic usage

 at the same time.
 This means it MUST be defined in the object, but it can be defined asnull

-. - An object can be
+. - A field can be

 not required